 The module performs power-up self-tests automatically after power is applied and no further intervention is required from the operator.
 Conditional tests are performed when the conditions require.
 Data output and cryptographic operations are inhibited until the module has successfully passed all the power-up self-tests.
 If any of the self-tests fail (with the exception of the firmware load test), an error message indicating the failure is written to the system log, the module enters a critical error state, and the System LED is illuminated red.
 In this state, cryptographic operations are halted and the module inhibits all data output from the module.
 The only action that can be taken in this state is to power cycle the module to trigger the execution of the power-up self-tests.
+The error condition is considered to have been cleared if the module successfully passes all of the subsequent power-up-self-tests.
 If the module continues to fail subsequent power-up self-tests, the module is considered to be malfunctioning or compromised and the module should be sent to Ixia for repair or replacement.